 After Tug of War was no longer on the programme of the Olympic Games, the opportunity to participate in international competitions had disappeared.
-With the foundation of National Tug of War Associations, the need for international competition developed simultaneously.
+With the foundation of National Tug of War Associations, this need for international competition however remained a high priority.
 The initiative to form an international federation was taken in 1960 by George Hutton of the Great Britain Association.
 In cooperation with representatives from the Swedish Association, the idea was brought into reality.

-TWIF COMPETITIONS
+TWIF Competitions

 The first international competition of the new federation was staged at the Baltic Games in 1964 (Malmö, Sweden).
 The Tug of War International Federation, TWIF, participated with four countries; Great Britain, Sweden, Netherlands and Denmark.
 After the international competition in the Baltic Games, TWIF organised in 1965 its first European Championship in Crystal Palace, London, Great Britain.
 From that year on, with regular intervals, European Championships were staged until 1975, when countries from outside Europe affiliated to TWIF, resulting in the first World Championship in the Netherlands.
-Currently TWIF organises World Championships every two years.
+Currently TWIF organises World Championships in both outdoor and indoor every two years.
 Continental Championships are organised in the intervening years.